damar-wicaksono/uqtestfuns/docs/test-functions/bratley1992d.md

 - {ref}`Bratley et al. (1992) D <test-functions:bratley1992d>`:
   A sum of product (_this function_)

-The function was reintroduced in {cite}`Saltelli1995` with additional parameters for global sensitivity analysis purposes.
+This function was reintroduced by {cite}`Kucherenko2009` as a test function for global sensitivity analysis and was later renamed the $K$-function in {cite}`Saltelli2010`.
-The "generalized" function became known as the {ref}`Sobol'-G <test-functions:sobol-g>`.
 ```

 The plots for one-dimensional and two-dimensional `Bratley1992d` functions